dehond/dehond.github.io/_posts/2024-02-24-phase-vocoder.md

 categories: tutorial
 date: 2024-02-24
 hidden: true
+excerpt: YouTube and podcast apps appear to be able to change the playback speed of an audio signal without dramatically changing the pitch.
+How does this work?
+And could it be useful for musicians looking to change the playback speed of a sample during a performance?
+A look at the phase vocoder.
 ---

 > [Punctuality and rhythm are] the same thing.
 It's knowing how long things take.